 Possibly the most common and popular OD, the TS9 was introduced in the early 80’s as a variation on the TS808.
 According to Analog Man’s history of the Tube Screamer they are nearly identical to the TS808 but for the output section, which caused them to be brighter than the 808.
 You’ll have to decide for yourself if you think that’s true by comparing the two.
 Not true bypass.

-$99 on Amazon gets you this green machine.
+$99 on Sweetwater gets you this green machine.

 2. Ibanez TS808